MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/01-machine-learning.md

     The visualization shows a *confusion matrix*, comparing the number of correct and incorrect predictions for each class.

 1. On the **Test Model** page, use the default test data to generate a prediction.

+    The result will be a numeric class identifier that indicates the species (0: Adelie, 1: Gentoo, or 2: Chinstrap).

 1. Try generating predictions with the following test cases:

     | Feature | Case 1 | Case 2